linuxchata/medical-soft/README.md

 - Visual Studio 2015

 ### Steps to run
-- Create a database in SQL Server
+- Create a database in SQL Server (installation scripts are location in database folder)
-- Update the connection string in app.config in Client
+- Update the connection string in app.config in src/Client folder
-- Set Client project as StartUp project
-- Build and run the solution.
+- Build and run the solution